Marqin/YuriaViewer/README.md

 In case of problems, see below:

-## single-precision mode
+## double-precision mode

-If your GPU doesn't have `GL_ARB_gpu_shader_fp64`, drivers have broken implementation of `double` type, or double-precision shaders are just too slow for your GPU, then you should fallback to single-precision mode.

-Keep in mind that you cannot zoom as much in this mode, as in double-precision mode.
+If your GPU supports `GL_ARB_gpu_shader_fp64`, you can press `p` to go into 64-bit mode in which fractal can be zoomed much more than in 32-bit mode.
+Keep in mind, that some drivers have broken 64-bit support and you can see black screen.
+In that case just press `p` again to get back to 32-bit mode.